ajwills72/rmip/docs/pres.md

 During the session itself, focus on giving frank feedback that will help them with the next stage of this module.
 You can also give presentational feedback, of course.

 Immediately after the end of each session, the Teacher and TA agree component scores and feedback for each group.
 The Teacher then immediately emails the agreed [scores/feedback CSV file](mark-process/feedback.csv), and the [groups/attendance CSV file](mark-process/groups.csv) to the module leader.
 Note that you do not assign an overall grade, this is done during moderation, although if you have a suggested grade for the groups, feel free to put those in the body of the email.
-It is important that correctly formatted CSV files are used because much the subsequent process is automated.
+It is important that correctly formatted CSV files are used because much of the subsequent process is automated.
 The links give examples of the format needed.
 In particular:

 Group_ID: Use their self-assigned group name, but it must be unique for each group and consistent within a group.
 If they didn't give themselves a name, assign a bland one (e.g. Workshop3Group4).